vishusandy/blog/content/mobius_strip.md

 In the loop body we define two angles, represented in [Radians](https://en.wikipedia.org/wiki/Radian).
 The angles will be gradually increased as `i` is incremented.

-`phi` represents the angle to rotate around the minor axis (step 2 from earlier).
+`phi` represents the angle to rotate around the minor axis (<a href="#step-2">step 2</a> from earlier).
 It will end up covering a 180&deg; rotation, which means it will only be rotated half way.
 This is how we rotate the surface of the mobius strip.
 The vertices of the last loop iteration will rotated 180&deg; so the top of those vertices will connect to the bottom of the vertices from the first loop iteration and vice versa.

-`theta` represents the angle to rotate around the major axis (step 3 from earlier).
+`theta` represents the angle to rotate around the major axis (<a href="#step-3">step 3</a> from earlier).
 It will end up covering a 360&deg; rotation, which means it will be rotated all the way around.
 This is how we get an overall circular shape.

 `idx` is our current position in the list of vertices.
 We will use this later to create faces between the vertices.

 #### Initial vertices

-In the body of the loop we'll create our initial points:
+In the body of the loop we'll create our initial points (<a href="#step-1">step 1</a> from earlier):

 ```python
 p0 = Vector(( -thick/2, 0,  minor_radius ))